zenntenn/atom-language-blodwen/README.md

 ## Usage

 The package should work after installation.
-The only thing you might need to set is the path to the `idris` executable in the config of this package.
+The only thing you might need to set is the path to the `blodwen` executable in the config of this package.
 If it doesn't work it's probably a bug.

-There is a tutorial on how to use the editor under [`documentation/tutorial.md`](https://github.com/idris-hackers/atom-language-idris/blob/master/documentation/tutorial.md).
+There is a tutorial on how to use the editor under [`documentation/tutorial.md`](https://github.com/blodwen-hackers/atom-language-blodwen/blob/master/documentation/tutorial.md).

 ### Working with ipkg files

 Place your ipkg file in the top level directory of your project.
-There is more information available in a in a [separate documentation](https://github.com/idris-hackers/atom-language-idris/blob/master/documentation/ipkg.md).
+There is more information available in a in a [separate documentation](https://github.com/blodwen-hackers/atom-language-blodwen/blob/master/documentation/ipkg.md).

 ## Todo